MacLearnCourse/mlcourse/README.md

-# mlcourse
+# Machine learning course
-A project which will help people study Machine learning.
+Creating an offline GUI to help people study the concepts of machine learning !!(Python only)